jessegjerde89/redux-feedback-loop-1/README.md

 ---
-### Notes:

-Seams that the old review data is still in the displayed when starting a new review.
-May want to reset the values when the review is sent to the database.

----
 | General Items | Complete? |
 | --- | :---: |
 | More than 15 git commits | No - seeing 12 |